junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "I'll let Amelia know."
 Sam is ready to head out.
 Dean stops him.

-"You don't have to," he says.
+"You don't have to," he offers.
 "You get a nice place, a nice girl.
 You don't have to give it up, if you don't want to, choosing the 'monster life' over the 'normal life'.
 In fact, some new friends of ours just made that choice."

 "What about you?"
 Sam asks.